rhysc25/CamEngUniNotes/Year 1/1P3/Electromagnetism/Gauss-Energy.md

 Determine an expression for capacitance in terms of x, and differentiate.

-A dielectric pushed into a capacitor is equivalent to two capacitors in parallel, so their capacitances sum.
+A dielectric pushed into a capacitor is equivalent to two capacitors in series, so the inverse of their capacitances sum.

 Deriving virtual work equation: Imagine a fixed region of charge -q and a movable region of charge +q, with a constant voltage V between them.
 Imagine there is a force keeping them separate.
 Imagine the +q moves a distance dx towards the other conductor.
 The capacitance will change by dC, so a charge dq will be added